TOLL FREE: 1-866-611-2665

-A bone scan with SPECT/CT involves two separate appointments booked on the same day.
-The first appointment will take approximately 15 minutes.
-During this time, a small amount of radioactive material is injected; usually into an arm vein, and through blood flow is delivered to the bones in the area of concern.
-A gamma camera detects the location of the material, taking pictures in a “planar” format.
+A bone scan with SPECT/CT is a two-part appointment.
+Part one is usually booked in the morning and will take approximately 15 minutes.
+During this time, the radiopharmaceutical is injected into an arm vein and travels throughout the body.
+Through blood flow, it’s delivered to the bones in the area of concern and a gamma camera detects the location of the material, taking pictures in a “planar” format.

 This exam is covered under your Alberta Health Care Insurance Plan and must be requested by a health care practitioner.
 To determine whether it’s appropriate for you, your doctor will often review your medical and family history, risk factors, how long symptoms have been present, and how they affect daily activities.
 If this exam is indicated as a best next course of action, your doctor will provide you with a requisition and the appointment can be booked.